-Oral presentations (5% + 5%).
-The topic of your first in-class presentation is your choice, related to aspects of the cities of Kassel and Nürnberg and/or aspects of German life.
+Oral presentations (5%+5%).
+The topic of your first in-class presentation is your choice, related to aspects of the cities of Kassel, Bamberg, or Berlin and/or aspects of German life.
 This may be, for example, an event you would like to attend, a museum or tourist attraction you would like to visit, etc. The presentation may draw from your first pre-course written homework assignment.
-The topic of your second in-class presentation is related to your future (political activism, social engagement, sustainability issues, volunteer work, etc.).
-You may choose to work individually, with a partner, or in a small group (no more than three, each with clear speaking roles).
+The topic of your second in-class presentation is related to your future (political activism/social engagement/sustainability issues etc.) You may choose to work individually, with a partner or in a small group (no more than three, each with clear speaking roles).
 The presentations will be graded according to the following criteria (students will receive the rubric used for grading):